Member states of the International Labour Organization: Member states

 Membership in the ILO is governed by Article 1, clauses 3 and 4, of the organization's constitution.
 Clause 3 indicates that any UN member state may become a member of the ILO by communicating to the Director-General "formal acceptance of the obligations of the Constitution."
 Clause 4 allows for membership for non-UN states, but this requires a two-thirds vote by delegates to the International Labour Conference, including two-thirds of government delegates.

 A "+" and a blue background indicates a founding member; an "*" and a khaki background indicates states invited to be founding members.

+Observer states

 Member withdrawals

-According to the ILO's constitution, a member state may only withdraw after giving notice of two years and settling all outstanding financial dues; following withdrawal a former member state is still obliged to comply with the ILO conventions the country has ratified.
+According to the ILO's constitution, a member state may withdraw only after giving two years' notice and settling all outstanding financial dues; following withdrawal, a former member state is still obliged to comply with the ILO conventions the country has ratified.

-Readmission of a former member state, that has remained a UN member, requires formal communication to the ILO Director-General of acceptance of the obligations of the ILO constitution.
-A former member state that is not a UN member can only be approved for readmission by a decision of the International Labour Conference.
+Readmission of a former member state that has remained a UN member requires formal communication to the ILO Director-General of acceptance of the obligations of the ILO constitution.
+A former member state that is not a UN member can be approved for readmission only by a decision of the International Labour Conference.

 Since 1927, 19 member states have withdrawn from the ILO; all subsequently rejoined.